4dsolutions/python_camp/README.md

 # Welcome to Python Camp

-MARCH-APRIL 2020
+CODING WITH KIDS 2020

-A place to share code, some of it for exotic platforms such as:
+A place to share stories (and code) around the campfire.

-Codesters
-Pygame
-Repl.it (including Pygame on Repl.it)

 Purpose: